-Chicken Marsala Baked Ziti is the ultimate comfort food!
-This baked ziti recipe is made with shredded chicken, mushrooms and lots of cheese!
+This easy Chicken Marsala Baked Ziti is the ultimate comfort food!
+Made with shredded chicken, mushrooms and lots of cheese, this baked ziti recipe is sure to hit the spot!

 If you love chicken marsala as much as we do, you have to try our Ultimate Chicken Marsala recipe!
 Better than a restaurant, but made right at home!